Table of Contents

 First-Party Cookies

 Created by the website you are visiting.
 These are generally useful and harmless — they keep you logged in, remember your preferences, and maintain your shopping cart.
-Blocking all first-party cookies would break most websites.
+Blocking all first-party cookies would break most websites, so these should generally be allowed.

 Third-Party Cookies